Ouxsoft/LivingMarkup/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/hxtree)

-***PXP empowers teams by transforming markup elements into modular objects.*** It works similar to a templating engine, but isn't limited to replacing values.
+***PXP empowers web teams by transforming markup elements into modular objects.*** It works similar to a templating engine, but isn't limited to replacing values.
 PXP finds builder specified document elements, instantiate them as objects using their attributes and arguments, orchestrates method calls to those objects, and then replaces the element with rendered output.

 # Installation